fschutt/azul-gui-guide/docs/Prerequisites.md

 Before you get started with Azul, you will have to install it first:

-## Installing a supported Rust compiler (version 1.26 or later)
+## Installing a supported Rust compiler

+Azul (version 0.1.0) is supported on the Rust 1.26 stable compiler.

 ### Windows

 !!! warning
-    If you get prompted to install the MSVC toolchain, please download both the Visual C++ tools (available here) and install the Windows 8 or 10 SDK (which contains the actual linker) from the Visual Studio Tools installer.
+    If you get prompted to install the MSVC toolchain, please download both the Visual C++ tools (available from [here](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017))
+    and install the Windows 8 or 10 SDK (which contains the actual linker) from the Visual Studio Tools installer.

 !!! warning
     If you choose the MinGW / GNU toolchain on windows, 32-bit support is missing,